-The Wowza Player interface consists of an Action bar at the top of the player with a watermark, title, and description.
+The Wowza Player interface is what your users see when you embed Wowza Player into a website.
+It consists of an Action bar at the top of the player with a watermark, title, and description.
 At the bottom of the player, a Seek bar shows the elapsed play time of the stream, and a Control bar allows your viewers to manipulate playback options.
 You can display a title card and messages about the stream in the player interface.

 |Control bar function||Icon||Description|

 |Play/Pause||Start and pause the video or audio stream.|